New Products: Test Equipment

 (800) 267-4878 or (972) 644-1777.

 The model CCMT option H2/H3 programmable load pull tuners for fundamental and harmonic tuning perform independent selective tuning at the fundamental and one harmonic frequency (2fo or 3fo) from less than 1 to 44 GHz.
 These tuners can be used at the source and load side of transistors to simultaneously determine the optimum impedances at fo, 2fo or 3fo for power, gain, efficiency, intermod and adjacent-channel power rejection.

 Focus Microwaves Inc.,

 Multipath Fading Emulator System

-The model MP2700 multipath fading emulator platform is designed to test third-generation mobile and base station equipment for IMT-2000 (FPLMTS) and W-CDMA, as well as digital television applications.
+The model MP2700 multipath fading emulator system is designed to test third-generation mobile and base station equipment for IMT-2000 and W-CDMA, and digital television applications.
 The system simulates one or two wireless communication channels with propagation over as many as 24 simulated signal paths for more rigorous frequency-selective fading and delay tests.
-The channel propagation model is updated with 12-bit real-time processing using 65 MHz digital signal processing technology for precise and realistic emulation of multipath fading.
-Output power is adjustable from 0 to -120 dBm in 0.1 dB increments.
-A large active matrix display provides screen clarity and N-female connectors are standard.
-The platform includes a built-in computer, Windows-based graphical user interface for easy setup and operation, and IEEE-488.2 interface for remote programming.
+The channel propagation model is updated with 12-bit real-time processing using 65 MHz digital signal processing technology for precise and realistic multipath fading emulation.
+The unit features an RF bandwidth of 24 MHz and adjustable output power from 0 to –120 dBm in 0.1 dB increments.
+The system includes a built-in computer, Windows™-based graphical user interface for easy setup and operation, and IEEE-488.2 interface for remote programming.